Reception geography lessons and EYFS geography scheme

 What Can we Explore?

 Ideal for Reception teachers seeking EYFS-aligned geography planning, this scheme includes editable lesson plans, differentiated resources, vocabulary cards and guidance for linking geography to continuous provision.
-Whether you’re following a whole-school geography progression or building standalone lessons, this EYFS geography planning helps children become curious, confident learners who enjoy exploring the world around them.
+Children also begin using simple maps, pictures and models to talk about places and journeys, building early map skills and confidence with geographical language.

-Use this scheme as part of your early years curriculum planning or in support of a wider primary geography scheme of work across EYFS, KS1 and KS2.
-Everything is created by experienced EYFS practitioners and tested in real settings to ensure it’s practical, engaging and effective.
+Use this scheme as part of your Early Years curriculum planning or in support of a wider primary geography scheme of work across EYFS, KS1 and KS2.
+Everything is created by experienced teachers and tested in real settings to ensure it’s practical, engaging and effective.

 FAQs about Reception geography lessons